Sujendra-23/theshuttershop/README.md

-# The Shutter Shop — Starter
+# The Shutter Shop — Ecommerce Website

 This is a minimal starter skeleton for The Shutter Shop fullstack Website.